centreon/centreon-documentation/cloud/releases/cloud-release-notes.md

 - Navigation in dashboards has been enhanced with a new search feature, a listing presentation and a better responsiveness.
 - Existing widgets have been improved, based on feedback from beta testers.
 It is now more intuitive to select metrics or to select the widget you need.
 - A new widget named “Resource Table” is available, allowing you to visualize the status of a set of selected resources.
+- It is now possible to create dashboards playlists.
+Selected dashboards will be displayed sequentially without any interaction allowing to broadcast them on TV set on public spaces.

 **Important note**: this is the last time Centreon Dashboards is delivered as a beta version.
 In the next version, Centreon Dashboards will be generally available.